-While the Court recognizes that Zubaydah's need for discovery from Mitchell and Jessen is "not great," ante, at 15; see also ante, at 16 (plurality opinion), it refuses to dismiss Zubaydah's discovery application in light of his "dubious showing of necessity," Reynolds, 345 U. S., at 11.
+While the Court recognizes that Zubaydah's need for discovery from Mitchell and Jessen is "not great," ante, at 212; see also ante, at 213 (plurality opinion), it refuses to dismiss Zubaydah's discovery application in light of his "dubious showing of necessity," Reynolds, 345 U.S., at 11.
 Instead, as explained above, the Court begins at Reynolds' second step and concludes that the Government "has provided a reasonable explanation" why Zubaydah's proposed discovery "could significantly harm national security interests."
-Ante, at 10.4 I agree that the Government has offered, at the very least, a "reasonable explanation" to support its claim of state secrets, but I would dismiss Zubaydah's discovery application at Reynolds' first step.5 For at least three reasons, Zubaydah has failed to prove any nontrivial need for his requested discovery.
+Ante, at 207.4 I agree that the Government has offered, at

 4Elsewhere, JUSTICE BREYER notes that the "Polish government has also never confirmed whether it cooperated with the CIA," and he therefore declines to decide "what significance, if any, that disclosure would have."
-Ante, at 14 (plurality opinion).
-Any such disclosure plainly would
+Ante, at 211 (plurality opinion).
+Any such disclosure plainly would have no significance.
+The state-secrets privilege "belongs to the Government"-that is, our Government-alone.
+United States v.
+Reynolds, 345 U. S. 1, 7 (1953).